-(1) Directors (as of March 31, 2022)
+(1) Directors (as of March 31, 2023)

-Title Name Responsibilities & material concurrent positions

-President & Kazunori Visiting Professor of University of Tsukuba

-Representative Matsuura

-Director

-Executive Vice Akihiro Saito Director of ax Inc.

-President &

-Representative

-Director

-Director Koji Kanie General Manager of Information Security Section

-Director Kazuki Kyakuno General Manager of Strategic Planning Section, Supervising

-Algorithm Team of Engineering Department

-Visiting Associate Professor of University of Tsukuba

-Director of ax Inc.

-Director Teiichiro Small and Medium Enterprise Management Consultant

-(Audit and Nishizaka

-Supervisory

-Committee Member,

-Full-time)

-Director (Audit and Katsuya Certified Public Accountant & Tax Accountant

-Supervisory Mitsumura Outside Director of INABA SEISAKUSHO Co., Ltd.

-Committee Member) Director (Audit and Supervisory Committee Member) of

-FANUC CORPORATION

-Director (Audit and Masao Suzuki President and Representative Director of Shibuya Television

-Supervisory Co., Ltd.

-Committee Member) Corporate Auditor of Risseisha Inc.

-Director (Audit and Shigeo Igashima Certified Public Accountant & Tax Accountant

-Supervisory

-Committee Member)
+Title Name Responsibilities & material concurrent positions Chairman & Representative Director Kazunori Matsuura Visiting Professor of University of Tsukuba President & Representative Director Akihiro Saito Director of ax Inc. Managing Director Kazuki Kyakuno General Manager of Business Development Division, Supervising Algorithm Team of Engineering Department Visiting Associate Professor of University of Tsukuba Director of ax Inc. Director Takaomi Kishimoto General Manager of Sales & Marketing Department President & Representative Director of aimRage Inc. Director Atsushi Kikuchi General Manager of Engineering Department Director (Audit and Supervisory Committee Member, Full-time) Teiichiro Nishizaka Small and Medium Enterprise Management Consultant Director (Audit and Supervisory Committee Member) Katsuya Mitsumura Certified Public Accountant & Tax Accountant Outside Director of INABA SEISAKUSHO Co., Ltd. Director (Audit and Supervisory Committee Member) of FANUC CORPORATION Director (Audit and Supervisory Committee Member) Masao Suzuki President and Representative Director of Shibuya Television Co., Ltd. Corporate Auditor of Risseisha Inc. Director (Audit and Supervisory Committee Member) Shigeo Igashima Certified Public Accountant & Tax Accountant

-(Notes) 1.
-Directors (Audit and Supervisory Committee Members) Teiichiro Nishizaka, Katsuya Mitsumura, Masao Suzuki, and Shigeo Igashima are Outside Directors.

-2. Directors (Audit and Supervisory Committee Members) Katsuya Mitsumura and Shigeo Igashima have considerable financial and accounting expertise based on years of experience as certified public accountants and tax accountants.

-- 3. With the intent of increasing the effectiveness of information collection and other audits and strengthening the audit and supervisory functions, the Company has appointed Director (Audit and Supervisory Committee Member) Teiichiro Nishizaka as a Full-time Audit and Supervisory Committee Member. - 4.
+- (Notes) 1.
+Directors (Audit and Supervisory Committee Members) Teiichiro Nishizaka, Katsuya Mitsumura, Masao Suzuki, and Shigeo Igashima are Outside Directors. - 2.
+Directors (Audit and Supervisory Committee Members) Katsuya Mitsumura and Shigeo Igashima have considerable financial and accounting expertise based on years of experience as certified public accountants and tax accountants. - 3.
+With the intent of increasing the effectiveness of information collection and other audits and strengthening the audit and supervisory functions, the Company has appointed Director (Audit and Supervisory Committee Member) Teiichiro Nishizaka as a Full-time Audit and Supervisory Committee Member. - 4.
 The Company has designated Directors (Audit and Supervisory Committee Members) Teiichiro Nishizaka, Katsuya Mitsumura, Masao Suzuki, and Shigeo Igashima as Independent Directors under the provisions of the Tokyo Stock Exchange, and has notified the Tokyo Stock Exchange to that effect. - 5.
-The extraordinary Board of Directors meeting held on March 31, 2022 resolved the dissolution of VIPPOOL Inc., in which.
-Mr. Kazuki Kyakuno had concurrently served as a Director. - 6.
-Effective April 1, 2022, Mr. Kazuki Kyakuno, who had served as General Manager of Strategic Planning Section, assumed office of General Manager of Business Development Division.
+Changes in the Directors during fiscal 2022 are as follows. - (1) Mr. Koji Kanie resigned at the closing of the 27th Ordinary General Meeting of Shareholders held on June 23, 2022 due to the expiration of his term of office. - (2) Mr. Takaomi Kishimoto and Mr. Atsushi Kikuchi were newly appointed as Directors and assumed office at the 27th Ordinary General Meeting of Shareholders held on June 23, 2022.